SOCAT v2023 released 20th June 2023!

 The Surface Ocean CO₂ Atlas (SOCAT) is a synthesis activity for quality-controlled, surface ocean fCO₂ (fugacity of carbon dioxide) observations by the international marine carbon research community (>100 contributors).
 SOCAT data is publicly available, discoverable and citable.
 SOCAT enables quantification of the ocean carbon sink and ocean acidification and evaluation of ocean biogeochemical models.
 SOCAT, which celebrated its 10th anniversary in 2017, represents a milestone in biogeochemical and climate research and in informing policy.

 SOCAT data are released in versions.
 Each succeeding version contains new data sets as well as updates of older ones.
 The first version of SOCAT was released in 2011, the second and third version followed biennially.
 Automation allowed annual public releases since version 4.
-The latest SOCAT version (version 5) has 21.5 million observations from 1957 to 2017 for the global oceans and coastal seas.
-Calibrated sensor data are also available.
+The latest SOCAT version (version 2022) has 35.6 million observations from 1957 to 2022 for the global oceans and coastal seas.
+7.2 million calibrated sensor observations are also available.

-SOCAT version 6 will be released in summer 2018.
-Data submissions for this next SOCAT version are very welcome, and the submission deadline is on the 15th of January 2018.
+Data submissions for the next SOCAT version are very welcome, and the submission deadline was on the 14th of January 2022.